ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](speckle_fix_mag.gif)](speckle_fix_mag.gif)

-As you can see the additional colors provide the extra colors, just outside the blue-cyan gradient.
+As you can see, the additional colors provide the extra colors, just outside the blue-cyan gradient.
 Now while these extra colors will mean there are fewer colors available for the actual gradient, they do provide other blue-white colors that will allow the E-dither to correct itself sooner and more often, before the accumulated error can grow too large.

 That is not to say we have prevented E-dither speckling, just provided better colors for the dither algorithm to work with.
 If you study the magnified portion of the image you will still see a speckle pattern, but the colors are closer to the background color, and there are a lot more of them producing a more even, spread of speckles.

 Another way is to generate our own color table, perhaps based on the one IM generated, and add the appropriate colors to prevent the error accumulation.
-This is however not an easy thing to do, especially with a 3-dimentional color space.
+This is however not an easy thing to do, especially with a 3-dimensional colorspace.

-For this specific image example, one way to prevent 'speckling' is to generate and dither the background seperatally, with slightly less colors that is needed, then overlay the white box and its additional color.
+For this specific image example, one way to prevent 'speckling' is to generate and dither the background seperately, with slightly fewer colors than needed, then overlay the white box and its additional color.

 ~~~
 convert -size 100x60 xc:SkyBlue \